collaborativebioinformatics/Internal_federation_supercomputing_environment/README.md

 ---

-## Reference use case — RADIANT
+## Reference workload — Multimodal Healthcare

-RADIANT is used as the initial multimodal reference use case because it combines clinical, imaging-derived and molecular data.
+SuperFedMMD uses components from the [Multimodal Healthcare](https://github.com/multimodal-healthcare) project as its current reference workload.
+The project provides modality-specific pipelines spanning MRI, genomics, electronic health records, clinical data and ECG, together with multimodal fusion components.

+Within SuperFedMMD, these components are treated as **pluggable local workloads** rather than as part of the federation infrastructure itself.
+This allows the same Gefion/NVIDIA FLARE architecture to exercise heterogeneous biomedical workloads across isolated client environments while keeping the underlying source data local.

-For infrastructure testing, subjects can be assigned to mutually exclusive virtual environments that emulate independent institutions.
-This allows the federation, local execution, modality handling, aggregation and provenance mechanisms to be exercised without making the infrastructure dependent on one particular model architecture.
+For federation testing, data can be partitioned across mutually exclusive virtual clients representing independent institutions.
+This makes it possible to validate distribution, local execution, parameter exchange, aggregation and provenance without coupling the infrastructure to a single model architecture or data modality.

-The RADIANT-specific materials are maintained separately under [`docs/radiant-fl/`](docs/radiant-fl/).
+The demonstration dataset used in the current implementation is described in [The Dataset](#the-dataset) section above.

 ---